food import saudi

 Saudi Arabia, a “fossil fuel superpower” is one of the top twenty economies in the world, a country with a business-friendly and trade-oriented environment.
-In 2019 its imports grew by 6,5% from the previous year and reached US$144,3 billion.
+From 1990, the value of food imports rose at an annual growth rate of 7.9%, and the country’s food market is expected to continue to grow annually by 4% until 2028. .
 Food imports also continued to rise especially for cereals, rice, meat, and dairy products.

 The vast majority of the food products are imported by the private sector and are subject to a 5% import duty while coffee, tea, and fresh red meat enter the country duty-free.
 Selected processed food products, however, are assessed higher import duties.